ThomasDanger/TicTacToe-In-Assembly/MIPS/FirstDraft-Unedited/README.md

 ## Introduction
-`Written by Thomas Conner on 11/28/2022 in the passenger seat of a Nissan Rogue during a bumpy trip from San Antonio to Richardson, TX (4-5 hours) while listening to my sister's eight-grade emo music playlist at max volume.`
+`Written by Thomas Conner on 11/28/2022 in the passenger seat of a Nissan Rogue during a bumpy trip from San Antonio to Richardson, TX (4-5 hours) while listening to his sister's eight-grade emo music playlist at max volume.`

 This was the first draft I wrote of Tic-Tac-Toe in assembly.
 This was done as part